saragh21/EA-2-way-speaker-Design/README.md

 - Includes code to visualize magnitude response (log scale)

 - Passive LCR equivalent circuit documented

+**Gain**
+digitally the gains for the woofer and tweeter were, 0.4 and 0.12 respectively.
+So the tweeter was attenuated by 20*log_10(0.12/0.4) = -10.45 dB Which corresponds to L-pad circuit for a driver with impedance of 4 ohm with resistor of 2.8 ohm in series and 1.7 ohm in parallel
 4. Measurements & Evaluation
 - Simulated SPL, directivity, group delay, and impedance using VituixCAD
 - Digital crossover applied to real measurements and test signals at Aalto Acoustics lab
 - Final system tested in anechoic conditions